charkost/popme/README.md

 ### List

-You can see the list of your key-value pairs by giving
+You can see the list of your key-value pairs by doing:

 ```
 $ pop list